 The transport sector’s contribution to achieving the climate targets is still unsatisfactory.
-In contrast to other sectors such as energy and buildings, CO2 emissions have hardly fallen since 1990, the baseline year, and have even been rising in recent years.
-There are enormous challenges if the greenhouse gas emissions generated by transport are indeed to fall by 40–42 per cent of 1990 levels by 2030, in line with the German government’s Climate Action Plan.
-By 2050 the transport sector must be carbon-neutral.
+In contrast to other sectors such as energy and buildings, CO2 emissions have not fallen in comparison to 1990, the baseline year – apart from the decrease caused by the COVID-19 pandemic.
+There are immense challenges if the greenhouse gas emissions from transport are indeed to fall by approximately 48 per cent of 1990 levels to 85 million tonnes of CO2 equivalent by 2030, in line with the German government’s revised Climate Change Act.
+By 2045, the transport sector must be carbon-neutral.

 The magnitude of the task demands a strategic approach.
-With the aid of scenarios, it is possible to demonstrate which measures and instruments can produce real contributions to climate change mitigation and what the impact is of combining different instruments.
+With the aid of scenarios, it is possible to demonstrate which measures and instruments can produce real contributions to climate change mitigation and what the impact of combining different instruments will be.

 Scenarios demonstrate possible trajectories

 A number of Oeko-Institut research projects have developed scenarios demonstrating strategies for climate policy, each of which uses a variety of approaches (for example, electric vehicles, modal shift, new types of fuel) or combinations of these strategies to achieve the target.